-We believe that love of God (Deuteronomy 6:4-9) and love of neighbor (Leviticus 19:18) summarizes all that is meant to be a follower of Jesus, and what it means to be fully human.
+We believe that love of God (Deuteronomy 6:4-9) and love of neighbor (Leviticus 19:18) summarize all that is meant to be a follower of Jesus, and what it means to be fully human.
 We love because God first loved us (1 John 4:7-21), modeling for us what true, sacrificial love is.
 We strive to express the fullness of God's love to our communities (John 13:34-35), our neighbors (Romans 13:8-10), and even our enemies (Matthew 5:43-48).

-REPUTATION of God
+Reputation of God

 Being Spark means healing our image of God, discovering a God of great repute, and carrying that reputation to the world (Acts 1:8).

 Reconciliation of All

 So from now on we regard no one from a worldly point of view.
 Though we once regarded Christ in this way, we do so no longer.
 Therefore, if anyone is in Christ, the new creation has come: The old has gone, the new is here!
 All this is from God, who reconciled us to himself through Christ and gave us the ministry of reconciliation: that God was reconciling the world to himself in Christ, not counting people’s sins against them.
 And he has committed to us the message of reconciliation.
 We are therefore Christ’s ambassadors, as though God were making his appeal through us.
 We implore you on Christ’s behalf: Be reconciled to God.
 God made him who had no sin to be sin for us, so that in him we might become the righteousness of God.
 (2 Corinthians 5:16-21)